WalletScrutiny/WalletScrutinyCom/_hardware/eos.cybex.coldwalletcard.md

 ## Analysis

 We could not find technical specifications for this device (if it ever existed).
 Cybex and its services did not last for a long time.
-If it did exist, we most likely believe that it only supported EOS and **not BTC**.
-Since the domain for this product is no longer online, it is likely more accurate that the device never came into production.
+If it did exist, we most likely believe that it only supported EOS and not BTC.
+Since the domain for this product is no longer online, it is likely more accurate that the device **never came into production**.